vote/gaballot/README.md

 ## Dev environment

-To begin you'll need docker, pipenv, and python 3.7 installed locally to develop ga-track

-1. To spin up a Postgres database run `docker-compose up`
+To start up the dev environment, run `make up`.

-2. Load the data into the postgres database:
-    1. Create a copy of `.env.sample` named `.env`, modifying the parameters to connect to your database.
+The dev server will be running on `http://localhost:5050`.

+### Loading data

-    2. Download the statewide zip files from https://elections.sos.ga.gov/Elections/voterabsenteefile.do for both the November general election (35209.zip) as well as the January runoff (35211.zip).
+1. Download the statewide zip files from https://elections.sos.ga.gov/Elections/voterabsenteefile.do for both the November general election (35209.zip) as well as the January runoff (35211.zip).
+Place these two zip files in the root of this repo.
-    3. Type `./db/load_data.sh 35209` to load the general election data, and `./db/load_data.sh 35211` to load the runoff data.
-(This script can also be used to update the data when a new version of the zip file becomes available.)
-    4. Run the SQL commands in `db/init.sql` (this only needs to be done once, after the initial batch of data has been loaded for both elections).

-3. In another shell, run `pipenv sync --dev`

-4. To start the web app run `pipenv run serve`
+2. Run `make loaddata FILE=35209` and then `make loaddata FILE=35211`.
+Note that the first time you run these, you'll see a couple errors about "relation does not exist".
+That's OK.

+3. Run `make initsql`.

+To refresh the data, download and replace those two zip files, then run step 2 again (you don't have to run step 3 again).

 ## Extras

-If you'd like to cleanup the python code formatting, run `pipenv run format`
+If you'd like to cleanup the python code formatting, run `make format`

 ## Deploying to Heroku

-Due to Heroku's poor support for Pipenv, if you change the requirements inside Pipfile you must run `pipenv lock --requirements > requirements.txt`
+Due to Heroku's poor support for Pipenv, if you change the requirements inside Pipfile you must run `make lockdeps` to update `requirements.txt`.